epoberezkin/json-source-map/README.md

 ## API

-##### .parse(String json) -&gt; Object;
+#### .parse(String json) -&gt; Object;

 Parses JSON string.
 Returns object with properties:
 - _data_: parsed data.
-- _pointers_: an object where each key is a JSON-pointer, each corresponding value is a mapping object.
+- _pointers_: an object where each key is a JSON pointer ([RFC 6901](https://tools.ietf.org/html/rfc6901)), each corresponding value is a mapping object.

 Mapping object has properties:
 - _key_: location object (see below) of the beginning of the key in JSON string.
-This property is only present if parent is an object (rather than array).
+This property is only present if parent data is an object (rather than array).
 - _keyEnd_: location of the end of the key in JSON string.
-This property is only present if parent is an object.
+This property is only present if parent data is an object.
 - _value_: location of the beginning of the value in JSON string.
 - _valueEnd_: location of the end of the value in JSON string.